Click for Our treks

 Dhaulagiri Circuit trek advice

-Trekking around Dhaulagiri is an exceptional wilderness experience that passes through staggering alpine terrain.
-Until recently few trekkers ever attempted it but now foreign trekking companies advertise it along side standard treks.
-It isn't standard, being tough and demanding and has shocked many trekkers who expected something similar to the Annapurna Circuit or the Everest trek.
-It is better labelled as an extreme route; extreme, because you need an ice-axe and crampons, and if anyone (ie porters) don't have these a rope is necessary too.
+Trekking around Dhaulagiri is an exceptional trek that passes through staggering alpine terrain.
+It is definitely not a standard trek, being tough and demanding and has shocked many trekkers who expected something similar to the Annapurna Circuit or the Everest trek.
+It is better labelled as an extreme route; extreme, because you need a rope and should also take ice-axe and crampons.
 Going without a guide is for mountaineers only.
-With its extended high altitude nature it should only be attempted when snow-free, from late September to December or perhaps May and early June.

 Altitude Preparation